 In our many development partnerships with our customers, we combine their needs for recycled rubber with our product knowledge.
 Together, we find a green solution to whichever challenge you may be facing – and we keep the wheels turning for a greener tomorrow.

 THE WORLD HAS A PROBLEM – WE HAVE A SOLUTION

 Worldwide, more than 7 million tyres are scrapped each day.
 At Genan, we have turned this waste problem into a green opportunity.
 Listen to our Group CEO explaining how visionary tyre recycling really is.

 Aiming for sustainability and a greener planet is key to Genan.
 At the end of the 1970s, the automotive industry was booming, leading to a major waste problem with end-life-tyres (ELTs).
 As tyres only slowly degraded in landfills, the idea of establishing a plant for the recycling of ELTs was born.

 During the 1980s, the idea was further developed; and in 1990, the first Genan recycling plant for end-of-life tyres became a reality in Viborg, Denmark.
 Today, the various needs of Genan’s customers fuel a continuous development of innovative ways of utilising end-of-life tyres in new applications.

-As a production worker and convener at Genan, I am happy to be working at a place where we have the opportunity to influence our daily work life, and where I have some good, skillful and motivated colleagues, pulling together with me.
+As a production worker at Genan, I am happy to be working at a place where we have the opportunity to influence our daily work life, and where I have some good, skilful and motivated colleagues, pulling together with me.
 It is nice to be in an organisation so small that the route from production worker to top management is so short that we all have the opportunity to be heard – e.g. in connection with the ongoing improvement of production facilities and working environment.
 Our management is responsive to the suggestions we bring forward in both our works committee and our working environment committee, and the decision-making processes are relatively short.